 Tax law, which consists of statutory, common-law and constitutional rules, is a creature of statute.
 Sometimes the words of the statute have a plain and straightforward meaning, but in many cases, there is ambiguity or vagueness which leads to conceptual difficulty.
 This often requires the judiciary to construe the meaning of the legislative text, based on a textual interpretation not of the subjective intent of the legislature, but rather the objective intent that a reasonable person would gather from the text of the law, placed alongside the remainder of the corpus juris.
 Context is important, and the new constitutional order has changed the traditional rules of interpretation.
 Under the influence of a Bill of Rights, South African courts have moved away from the continued application of the strict literal approach towards a purposive construction of legislation, according to which the purpose or object of the legislation must be ascertained from the words used in it, viewed in their proper context; and the legislation was apparently enacted.
-The objective of this course is to examine the progression in judicial attitudes to the interpretation of tax legislation and to suggest a framework for discerning and articulating principles of interpretation; and to contribute to a subtler and richer texture for statutory interpretation.
+The objective of this course is to examine the progression in judicial attitudes to the interpretation; and to contribute to a subtler and richer texture for statutory interpretation.